 "We need to think again to ensure that we are implementing the most effective methods for tackling criminal behaviour.
 Residents have told us that they want to see police officers and wardens on

 The council's Lib Dem group leader added that the Government had given the state unprecedented powers to invade citizens' lives.

 He said his party called for the immediate repeal of the Identity Cards Act, the destruction of all DNA samples taken from those not charged or convicted and greater regulation of CCTV.

-Results of survey of Leyton and Wanstead residents revealed 62 per cent felt more likely to be a victim of crime, 81 per cent felt unsafe after dark and 77 per cent called for more police to patrol at night.
+Results of survey of Leyton and Wanstead residents revealed 62 per cent felt more likely to be a victim of crime, 81 per cent felt unsafe after dark and 77 per cent called for more police to

 Of those surveyed, 92 per cent were in favour of residents having the power to close pubs or clubs.